 Ruby loves to visit the Drum circle in Arambol

 We designed our large scarves and square tops for exactly this purpose while we were pregnant!
-It is totally OK to breastfeed in public here, but wear a shawl or scarf.
-In the west we are advised to feed our children up to six months old but here is India it is quite normal to see a child of 2 years still breastfeeding.
+It is totally OK to breastfeed in public here but wear a shawl or scarf.
+In the west we are advised to feed our children up to six months old but here in India it is quite normal to see a child of 2 years still breastfeeding.

 Travelling with Kids in Goa – My Kids’ favourite things to do

 Goa is a full Nature immersion and I’m not just talking about frogs in the bathroom or geckos on the walls!
 My kids are at their happiest when they are in the sand or in the jungle…